adaltas/node-nikita/packages/system/src/limits.coffee.md

 ### `nproc` and `nofile`

-There is two cases, depending on the specified value:
+There are two cases, depending on the specified value:

 1. Integer value
   If an int value is specified, then nikita checks that the value is lesser than